Maximum subsets of $\mathbb{F}^n_q$ containing no right angles: Introduction

-The recent breakthrough papers of Croot, Lev, and Pach \cite{croot2016progression} and Ellenberg and Gijswijt \cite{ellenberg2016large} showed respectively that three-term arithmetic progression free sets in $\mathbb{Z}_4^n$ and $\mathbb{F}_3^n$ are exponentially small.
-The core idea involved in their proofs was the application of a novel polynomial method.
-Later this method was summarized in Tao's blog post \cite{tao} as a principle which counts the rank of certain functions and diagonal hypermatrices.
+The recent breakthrough results of Croot, Lev, and Pach \cite{croot2016progression} and Ellenberg and Gijswijt \cite{ellenberg2016large} showed respectively that three-term arithmetic progression free sets in $\mathbb{Z}_4^n$ and $\mathbb{F}_3^n$ are exponentially small.
+The main idea in their proofs was an application of a novel polynomial method, which was later summarized by Tao \cite{tao} as a principle which compares the slice ranks (see Section 2 below) of different multivariate functions.

-This problem can also be viewed as an extremal problem over finite field which forbids the existence of some given configuration.
-In order to deal with such a problem using the polynomial method, the basic strategy is to characterize the forbidden configuration by an appropriate polynomial.
-For example, let $A$ be a subset of $\mathbb{F}_3^n$ with no three-term arithmetic progressions.
-Then it is equivalent to say that for three elements $x,y,z\in A$, $x+y+z=0^{n}$ if and only if $x=y=z$.
-In \cite{tao}, this observation is described as an identity between two polynomials defined on $A\times A\times A$ to $\mathbb{F}_3$:
+The problems investigated in \cite{croot2016progression,ellenberg2016large} can be viewed as extremal problems defined over the finite fields which forbid the existence of certain configurations.
+In order to deal with this type of problems by the polynomial method, the essential idea is to characterize the property of having no such configurations by an equation between two carefully chosen functions.
+For example, let the forbidden configuration be the three-term arithmetic progression, then a subset $A\s\mathbb{F}_3^n$ contains no such configurations if and only if for three elements $x,y,z\in A$, $x+y+z=0^{n}$ if and only if $x=y=z$.
+In \cite{tao} this observation is described as an equation between two $\mathbb{F}_3$-valued functions defined on $A\times A\times A$:

-where $\delta_a(x)$ is the Kronecker function such that $\delta_a(x)=1$ if $x=a$, and $\delta_a(x)=0$ otherwise.
-Therefore, if we can define an appropriate rank for multivariable functions over $\mathbb{F}^n_3$, then we can possibly bound the cardinality of $A$ from the upper by computing the rank of the functions in (\ref{principal}) in two ways.

-We call such extremal problems ``symmetric" in the sense that some elements of the target subset form a forbidden configuration if and only if they are all equal.
-For example, for arbitrary elements $a,b,c\in\mathbb{F}_q$ satisfying $a+b+c=0$, the problem to determine the maximal cardinality of subsets of $\mathbb{F}_q^n$ with no nontrivial solutions (a solution is trivial if $x=y=z$) to $ax+by+cz=0^n$ is symmetric.
-The tri-colored sum-free sets \cite{Kleinberg2016The} and the sunflower-free sets \cite{Naslund2016Upper} are both symmetric, too.
-All of these symmetric extremal problems can be handled by rank counting arguments which are essentially similar to (\ref{principal}).
-However, in the literature, a lot of ``asymmetric" extremal problems are also of great interest.
-For instance, a family $\ma{F}\s2^{[n]}$ is called 2-cover-free \cite{2CFF} if for arbitrary $A,B,C\in\ma{F}$, $A\s B\cup C$ if and only if $A=B$ or $A=C$.
-Obviously, by our notion this problem is an asymmetric one.
-The $\{1,2\}$-separating hash family defined in \cite{shf} is also an asymmetric extremal problem.

-The goal of this paper is to extend the polynomial method developed by the previous researchers \cite{croot2016progression,ellenberg2016large,tao2,tao} to deal with the asymmetric extremal problems, with the aid of a variant of Tao's counting formula (see Lemma \ref{lemma2} of this paper).
-Our new counting formula is also a sum of Kronecker functions and it allows us to use a strategy similar to that of \cite{tao} to obtain a new upper bound for an extremal problem over finite field, which will be introduced in the next subsection.